 The Adviser and Sub-Adviser face a potential conflict of interest when they use client trades to obtain brokerage or research services.
 This conflict exists because the Adviser and Sub-Adviser are able to use the brokerage or research services to manage client accounts without paying cash for such services, which reduces the Adviser's and Sub-Adviser's expenses to the extent that the Adviser and Sub-Adviser would have purchased such products had they not been provided by brokers.
 Section 28(e) permits the Adviser and Sub-Adviser to use brokerage or research services for the benefit of any account it manages.
-Certain accounts managed by the Adviser and Sub-Adviser may generate soft dollars used to purchase brokerage or research services that ultimately benefit other accounts managed by the Adviser and Sub-Adviser that benefit directly from the product.
-The Adviser and Sub-Adviser may not necessarily use all of the brokerage or research services in connection with managing a Fund whose trades generated the soft dollars used to purchase such products.
+Certain accounts managed by the Adviser and Sub-Adviser may generate soft dollars used to purchase brokerage or research services that ultimately benefit other accounts managed by the Adviser and Sub-Adviser, effectively cross subsidizing the other accounts managed by the Adviser and Sub-Adviser may not necessarily use all of the brokerage or research services in connection with managing a Fund whose trades generated the soft dollars used to purchase such products.